 - Clean and prep your chicken pieces if needed.

 - I suggest making the marinade directly in your roasting pan - I used a large glass one.
 Put the first 10 ingredients in the roasting pan and mix well.

-- Cut the fennel bulb and onion into small wedges and add them to the marinade in the roasting pan along with the chicken, making sure to coat everything in the liquid.
+- Cut the fennel bulb and onion into small wedges and add them to the marinade in the roasting pan along with the sliced clementines and chicken, making sure to coat everything in the liquid.
+I like to put the clementines on top because it looks gorgeous!
 Cover and refrigerate if planning to marinate for a few hours or overnight.

 - Preheat the oven to 475 degrees (I used 450).

 - When ready to roast, remove the cover and cook uncovered, making sure the chicken skin is facing up.
 It will take 35 to 45 minutes at this high temperature.
 My chicken cooked in about 40.
 The clementines will be quite brown, even black around the edges and the chicken skin should be nicely browned.
 You can poke one of the thighs to be sure the juices are running clear.

 - Once out of the oven, transfer the chicken, fennel, onion, and clementines to a serving platter.
 If you have time, cover the chicken to keep warm and pour the sauce in a saucepan to reduce by about a third.
 You may also want to skim off the chicken fat which will have risen to the top.
 If you don't have time to reduce the sauce, it is fine as is.
 Pour some on the chicken, sprinkle a bit of fresh chopped parsley if you like and serve with basmati rice or a side of your choice.